Dynamics of hyperbolic correspondences: Introduction

-In the quadratic family, the post-critically finite rigidity is related to a special coding of the hyperbolic components of the interior of the Mandelbrot set $M.$ Every hyperbolic component $U$ of the interior of $M$ has a \emph{centre}, corresponding to a post-critically finite $f_c$ determined by the unique $c\in U$ such that $f_c(z)=z^2 +c$ has an attracting cycle with multiplier $\lambda=0.$ See \cite{DH84,DH85}.
-Every centre is thus determined by a solution of $f_c^n(0)=0.$ Since $f_c^n(0)$ is a polynomial in $c,$ the equation $f_c^n(0)=0$ is rather restrictive and gives only a finite set of solutions.
-However, the period $n$ is not fixed, and by collecting all possible solutions of $f_c^n(0)=0$ we obtain a coding of infinitely many components of the interior of $M.$
+In the quadratic family, the post-critically finite rigidity is related to a special coding of the hyperbolic components of the interior of the Mandelbrot set $M.$ Every hyperbolic component $U$ of the interior of $M$ has a \emph{centre}, corresponding to a post-critically finite $f_c$ determined by the unique $c\in U$ such that $f_c(z)=z^2 +c$ has an attracting cycle with multiplier $\lambda=0.$ See Douady and Hubbard \cite{DH84,DH85}.
+Every centre is thus determined by a solution of $f_c^n(0)=0.$ The period $n$ is not fixed, and by collecting all possible solutions of $f_c^n(0)=0$ we obtain a coding of infinitely many components of the interior of $M.$

-Rigidity in the family $f_c(z)=z^2 +c$ coexists with enough flexibility so that every map in the same hyperbolic component is $J$-quasi-conformally conjugate to the map at its centre, see \cite{Mane1983}.
-(We are going to show a somewhat similar result for $\mathbf{f}_c,$ see Theorems \ref{qpl} and \ref{qpi}).